This post contains affiliate links.

 After all looking at the average putting stats per round shows it only explains less than 5 strokes of difference between a pros average score and an average 90 scoring golfer and I can’t imagine many regular amateurs accepting close to only 5 strokes for a matchplay game against a PGA Tour pro!

 “A 90-golfer will beat a pro in almost 10% of rounds.
-An 80-golfer’s SGP (Strokes Gained Putting) will geat a pro’s almost 20% of the time.
+An 80-golfer’s SGP (Strokes Gained Putting) will beat a pro’s almost 20% of the time.
 And a scratch golfer will putt better than a pro more than 30% of the time.
 Amateur golfers aren’t bad putters!”Mark Broadie, Columbia Business School professor and pioneer of the ‘strokes gained’ metrics adopted by the PGA Tour

 In his fantastic book, Every Shot Counts, Professor Broadie again details the comparative percentages of how many putts the average 90 golfer makes to let us clearly see amateurs are actually not that bad when it comes to putting even when compared to the pros.